147896/awsopsworks/README.md

-AWS OpsWorks - Python Boto3 to integrate with aws cloudformation documentation.
+AWS OpsWorks - Python Boto3 to integrate with aws cloudformation.
+Following AWS CloudFormation Documentation.: https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/cloudformation.html

 Also, there are implementations to automate the OpenAM (SSO Application, Authentication, Authotization) and OpenDJ (Repository LDAP to the OpenAM), deployments process.